solid/solidproject.org/_posts/newsletter/2020-10-01-this-month-in-solid.md

 1 October 2020 - This month at Solid World we heard from a pair of guest presenters diving into the practicalities of building sophisticated, scalable Solid apps and services.

-Justin Bingham, founder and CTO of [Janeiro Digital](https://www.janeirodigital.com/), presented their work with the NHS in the United Kingdom.
-We learned how the NHS aims to improve patients’ access to their complete personal records, and their ability to share additional data with their doctors between their appointments to improve their overall health.
+Justin Bingham, founder and CTO of [Janeiro Digital](https://www.janeirodigital.com/), presented their work with the National Health Service (NHS) in the United Kingdom.
+We learned how the NHS aims to improve patients’ access to their complete personal medical records, and their ability to share additional data with their doctors between their appointments to improve their overall health.
 With Solid, Janeiro Digital has built a solution that gives patients the control to access, share, and manage their medical information with various services there to help them.

 Justin and Josh Collins, Janeiro Digital’s VP of Technology, highlighted how the company’s XFORM Health technology made it possible to integrate existing data silos into Solid Pods in a standardized, interoperable format.
 They also demonstrated the functional and intuitive patient-focused user interface they were able to build on top of this Pod data.